naa986/wp-paypal/wp-paypal/readme.txt

 * **PayPal Email**: Your PayPal email address
 * **Currency Code**: The default currency code

+=== WP PayPal Emails ===

+WP PayPal plugin comes with an "Emails" tab where you will be able to configure some email related settings.

+**Email Sender Options**

+In this section you can choose to customize the default From Name and From Email Address that will be used when sending an email.

+**Purchase Receipt Email**

+When this feature is enabled an email sent to the customer after completion of a successful purchase.
+Options you can customize here:

+* The subject of the purchase receipt email
+* The content type of the purchase receipt email.
+The default is "Plain Text".
+But you can also set it to "HTML"
+* The body of the purchase receipt email.

+**Sale Notification Email**

+When this feature is enabled an email is sent to your chosen recipient after completion of a successful purchase.
+Options you can customize here:

+* The subject of the sale notification email
+* The content type of the sale notification email.
+The default is "Plain Text".
+But you can also set it to "HTML"
+* The body of the sale notification email.

+You can use various email tags in the body of an email to dynamically change its content.
+You can find the full list of available email tags in the [PayPal](https://wphowto.net/wordpress-paypal-plugin-732) plugin page.

+=== How to Create a PayPal Button ===

 In order to create a button insert the shortcode like the following:

 = PayPal Buy Now =